iamprabin7/rental_cloth/react/README.md

-# React JS Ecommerce with Laravel 8
+# React JS Ecommerce with Laravel
-### Check the Laravel 8 API in another branch.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).